rbharatc/m2x-nanode/README.md

 }
 ```

-Notice if you want to pass strings as values, you need to include the double-quotes:
+If you want to pass strings as values, you need to include double-quotes:

 ```
 void fill_data_cb(Print* print) {